quire-io/guide/_docs/sidebar-01-my-tasks.md

 - You cannot reorder other member's My Tasks list.

-Learn more about what you can do with My Tasks in our [blog post](https://quire.io/blog/p/Quire-my-tasks-guides-and-tips.html).
+Read more on our blog about what you can do with [My Tasks](https://quire.io/blog/p/Quire-my-tasks-guides-and-tips.html).
 {: .notice}